Stomach prep cocktail may sharpen endoscopy views

 Summary

-This study tests whether taking N-acetylcysteine and simethicone before an upper GI endoscopy helps doctors see the stomach lining more clearly.
-About 132 adults, both healthy and those with stomach issues, will receive either the drug combo or a placebo.
-The goal is to improve detection of problems like ulcers or tumors during the procedure.
+This study tests whether taking N-acetylcysteine and simethicone before an upper GI endoscopy (a camera exam of the stomach) improves how clearly doctors can see the stomach lining.
+About 132 adults, both healthy and those with stomach issues, will receive either the medication or a placebo (water) before the procedure.
+The goal is to see if this simple pre-treatment leads to better detection of abnormalities.

 Get updates